NeedsAUsername/NeedsAUsername.github.io/_posts/2018-11-30-javascript_prototypal_inheritance.markdown

 <p>
 We've altered the function, but the prototype object still exists in memory, so our objects still have a reference to it.
-This is what we mean by objects inheriting from other objects.
-Hopefully, prototypal inheritance in Javascript is a little clearer now!
 </p>